-This page contains resources that look at anti-racist recruitment, training, and programmes for diversifying the museum and gallery workforce.
-We'll be adding further to this section and welcome suggestions of resources and examples of good practice to email@example.com.
+This page contains resources that look at inclusive recruitment, training, and programmes for diversifying the museum and gallery workforce, including integrating anti-racist practice within this.
+We’ll be adding further resources to this section and welcome suggestions of resources and examples of good practice to firstname.lastname@example.org.

 Connect with local Regional Equalities Councils and equality groups and communities for both recruitment and training.

 Equality, Diversity & Inclusion in Scottish Heritage is an AHRC-funded partnership project embedding better working and engagement practices and policies across the Scottish heritage sector.
 Their Heritage Toolkit provides advice for heritage organisations looking to work with community groups.